Skip to Main Content

 Gun Laws

-A public or private employer may not prohibit an employee who holds a license to carry a handgun, otherwise lawfully possesses a firearm, or lawfully possesses ammunition, from transporting or storing a firearm or ammunition the employee is authorized by law to possess in a locked, privately owned motor vehicle in a parking lot, parking garage, or other parking area the employer provides for employees.
+An employee may store a lawfully possessed handgun and ammunition in a privately owned motor vehicle in a parking area provided by the employer for employees.
 Tex.
-Labor Code § 52.061.
+Lab.
+Code § 52.061.
 This does not apply to: (1) areas where carrying or otherwise possessing a firearm or ammunition is prohibited by state or federal law; (2) a vehicle owned or leased by a public or private employer and used by the employee in the course and scope of the employee's employment (unless required to do so in the official discharge of the employee's duties); (3) a school district, charter school, or private school; (4) property owned or controlled by a person other than the employer subject to a valid, unexpired oil, gas, or other mineral leases that contain a provision prohibiting the possession of firearms on the property; and (5) property owned or leased by a chemical manufacturer or an oil or gas refiner.
 Tex.
-Labor Code § 52.062(a).
+Lab.
+Code § 52.062(a).

-Additional Laws & Regulations
+Additional Laws and Regulations

 Texas Commission on Human Rights Act